SSDD-2025/Grupo-16/README.md

 4. [Restoration of the header to make it responsive, structurally better and more aesthetically pleasing.](https://github.com/SSDD-2025/Grupo-16/commit/ef0c41f3e6c78ee2b2ef1c36ca683605073f19a7)
 5. [Added HTML structure, style and linked controllers for the concert ticket-selling page.](https://github.com/SSDD-2025/Grupo-16/commit/45c84af1aaf779c2f814fbccf9476996cba5efff)

+> [!IMPORTANT]
+> The commits accessed through the links provided may not reflect the current version of the file, as there have been subsequent smaller commits that address minor errors, add comments, and make other adjustments.

 ### Files with the most participation:
 1. ArtistController.java
 2. ArtistService.java